insin/inputmask-core/README.md

 the string, otherwise it indicates a range of selected characters within the string.

-`selection` will be updated as necesary by editing methods, e.g. if you `input()` a valid character, `selection` will be updated to place the cursor after the newly-inserted character.
+`selection` will be updated as necessary by editing methods, e.g. if you `input()` a valid character, `selection` will be updated to place the cursor after the newly-inserted character.

-You are responsible for ensuring the selection is accurate before calling any editing methods.
+If you're using `InputMask` as the backend for an input mask in a GUI, make sure `selection` is accurate before calling any editing methods!

 ### `setSelection(selection: Selection)` : `boolean`